 I’ve read a lot of reviews about WP2 album and everybody said, “Yes, it’s fantastic!” but what are your feelings about the album?

 Yeah, man, the reviews were great!
 Both albums got really good reviews.
 I’ve been pretty fortunate to not have not had many bad reviews in my musical career.
 But good reviews don’t amount to record sales.
 There are a lot of great albums that hard-core music fans love but they don’t always resonate with the general public.
 So, the reviews were really good but when I make a record, I come out the other side with the experience of having made that record.
-Every time I listen to one of my records, I already know that I’m better than that record.
+So, every time I listen to one of my records, I already know that I’m better than that record.
 You know what I mean?

 Making the record made me better.
 When I listen to the record, I hear where I was then.
 It’s like looking at pictures of yourself when you were a kid or something.
 I’m really proud of the record but now that I’ve lived through it.
 I would have done a few things differently.

 Yeah because we’re experimenting, you know?
 We’re scientists with music and electronics and some experiments prove you wrong, but it’s nothing major.
-Just a guitar tone here or there or maybe I would have lowered the key or sang it in a different register, a little bit faster or slower; things like that.
+Just a guitar tone here or there or maybe I would have lowered the key or sang it in a different register, a little bit faster or slower; Things like that.
 Also when you play certain songs live they evolve.
 Some of the songs from the first record are so much better now than they were when recorded.
 Like, “I’ll Stick Around”.
 We have a whole new part now after that chorus where it breaks down into a real quiet part and it does a whole thing.
 And for this tour, we’ve got horn sections building the songs and making them even bigger.
 The songs have another life after they’re recorded.
 The recording is just a picture of them when they still have crooked teeth and acne because they are still young.
 Later on they grow into mature, adult songs.
 Which I think is great!

 I did an interview in the morning with Jack Endino and we talked about the second Walking Papers album and you.
 He mentioned that, ‘Jeff is a great songwriter, Jeff is a great singer but you have to know Jeff is a great guitarist.’